 When the truck arrived, we had planned to unload directly from the truck to the lift in the basement car park.
 But the van did not have enough clearance to drive into the car park.
-We had two options, walk everything down the steep entrance to the car park or unload everything into the main entrance on the ground floor of the apartment block.
+We had two options, walk everything down the steep entrance to the car park or unload everything at the main entrance on the ground floor of the apartment block.
 We decided going through the front entrance would be the most convenient option.

-Luckily, the Chairperson was able to help me and we contacted the cleaners to install the lift blankets, made sure the time was acceptable for the residents and checked the lift dimensions and the removalists started to move in.
+Luckily, the Chairperson was able to help me, and we contacted the cleaners to install the lift blankets, made sure the time was acceptable for the residents and checked the lift dimensions, and the removalists started to move in.

-Everything except my fridge and 3-seater lounge could be moved in (I had to sell them as they were too big to fit into the lift), the removalists cost me $400 extra due to having to wait for cleaners and getting permission to move and it was a pretty stressful experience all round.
+Everything except my fridge and 3-seater lounge could be moved in (I had to sell them as they were too big to fit into the lift); the removalists cost me $400 extra due to having to wait for cleaners and getting permission to move and it was a pretty stressful experience all round.

 My second move, I must admit I was probably more organised but the building I moved into used MIMOR which made the whole process easy, stress free and uncomplicated.